- Assessment and Reporting Timetable Information

 - Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

-The Academy makes provision in accordance with the Draft Code of Practice , the SEN and Disability Act [amended 2001], Index for Inclusion [updated 2001] and the Equality Act .
+The Academy makes provision in accordance with the Code of Practice 2015 and the associated regulations.
 Our SEN policy and our practice aim to reflect these principles.

 Special Educational Needs or disability is identified in terms of learning, communication, interaction, and emotional health, physical and sensory needs.
 The identification of SEND should be built into the overall approach to monitoring the progress and development of all students.
 The Academy believes that each child and their parents have a right to be involved in making decisions and exercising choices.
 The Academy is committed to working in partnership with the child, parents, carers and outside agencies to identify needs, provide support for them and monitor the progress of all students.